procyberian/artwork/README.md

 # License

-CC-BY SA 4.0 or any later
+CC BY-SA 4.0 or any later